kvathupo/qfs-optimization/README.md

 Modules:

-NumPy, pandas, sys
+NumPy, pandas, bokeh, sys

 ## Current Developments
-Writing two separate functions that interface with Quantopian and Yahoo Finance respectively.
-For the former, the function will simply be copy-pasted; for the latter, the function will be imported as a module to the Python interpreter.
+Writing three separate functions that interface with Quantopian and Yahoo Finance respectively.
+For the former, the function can simply be copy-pasted into Quantopian for functionality; for the latter, the function will be imported as a module to the Python interpreter.
+Further information:

-The Quantopian function should intake a dictionary of `sid` keys mapped to Return on Investment (ROI) values along with a period, and the `data` and `context` arguments.
+`./MEAN_VAR-quant`:

+The Quantopian function is in the woodworks.

+`./MEAN_VAR-yahoo`:

-The Yahoo Finance function intakes a integer time-period, a float initial capital, and a dictionary that maps string equity keys to float expected return values over the same time-period.
-The function returns information on the **global minimum variance portfolio** to be constructed in the form of a dictionary with each asset's weight and the portfolio's variance and expected return.
+The Yahoo Finance function returns information on the **global minimum variance portfolio** to be constructed in the form of a dictionary with each asset's weight and the portfolio's variance and expected return.

+`./MEAN_VAR-yahoo-visual`:

+The Yahoo Finance visual function returns a `html` file (that is automatically opens) that graphs the set of feasible potrfolios based on their standard deviation and expected return.
+It is interactive and individual dots can be hovered over for information.

 ## Future Developments
+`./MEAN_VAR-quant`:

-For the Quantopian implementation, writing a function that returns a dictionary with all the feasible weights for any given variance and expected ROI.
-For the Yahoo Finance function, implementing an interactive graph of the feasible portfolios; ideally, this graph's data can be exported.
-See each respective folder for more details.
+Writing a function that returns a dictionary with all the feasible weights for any given variance and expected ROI.

+`./MEAN_VAR-yahoo` and `./MEAN_VAR-yahoo-visual`:

+Applying linear integer programming to determine the integer number of shares to be allocated, as opposed to percentages of capital, which can result in fractional shares.

 ## How Can I See a Demonstration?
-Consult the README in `./MEAN_VAR-yahoo-sample`.
+Consult the READMEs in either `./MEAN_VAR-yahoo-sample` or `./MEAN_VAR-yahoo-visual`.

 ## External Links
   * https://www.umdqfs.com/